open/close all folders

 - Metroid: Fusion has electrified water as a hazard that damages you over time in the third zone you visit, where you get the Speed Boost.
 The player can accidentally kill themselves falling into it if they have low health.

-- This is the "easy" way to defeat Phantoom in Super Metroid, Samus touches current while Phantoom is touching her; and then gain Victory By Endurance while both are electrified.
+- This is the "easy" way to defeat Draygon in Super Metroid; Samus touches the current while Draygon is touching her, and then gains Victory by Endurance while both are electrified.

 - This trope is used to justify Chell's Super Drowning Skills in the Portal series; falling into water causes the portal gun to short out and (presumably) give her a fatal dose of electricity.